jessiemasonx/functional-programming/README.md

 - Hoe veel mannelijke schrijven schrijven romans?
 - Hoe veel vrouwelijke schrijven schrijven romans?

+#### Hypothesis
+Jaren geleden was het verschil tussen de verhouding mannen en vrouwen die romans schreven kleiner dan dat het nu is.
+Years ago the difference between the ratio of men and women who write romans was smaller than it is now.

 ### Day 3

 - met linda gehad over de onderzoeksvragen
 - deelvragen bedacht
 - code van dennis gekregen en gebruikt
+- heel veel stof

+### Day 4

+- stappenplan gemaakt
+- hypothese gemaakt
+- veel kwartjes vielen
+- alle data op kunnen halen

+How am I going to do this:
+1. Filter on only books
+2. Filter on romans
+3. Filter per year
+4. Make sure you can see the names of the author
+5. find out the gender of the author
+6. compare everything

+- we hadden geen zitplek
+- dus met zn alle in zaal
+- #### get only books
+  door `facet: 'type(book)'`
+- #### get only romans
+When I search for 'romans' in titles I get books, but it gives me books with different genres.
+Now I added it as Facet by putting `facet: 'genre(romantisch-verhaal)'`
+- ### Filter per year
+`'pubYear(2000)'`
+-